Laura Bates

 Laura Carolyn Bates (born 27 August 1986) is an English feminist writer.
 She founded the Everyday Sexism Project website in April 2012.
 Her first book, Everyday Sexism, was published in 2014.

-Biography
+Education and early life

 Bates' parents are Diane Elizabeth Bates, a French language teacher, and Adrian Keith Bates, a physician.
 She grew up in the London Borough of Hackney and Taunton, and has an older sister and a younger brother.
 Her parents divorced when Bates was in her twenties.
+She was privately educated at King's College, Taunton. and subsequently studied English literature at University of Cambridge where she was an undergraduate student at St John's College, Cambridge and graduated in 2007.

+Career

-She attended King's College, Taunton.
-She read English literature at St John's College, Cambridge, and graduated from the University of Cambridge in 2007.
-Bates remained in Cambridge for two-and-a-half years as a researcher for the psychologist Susan Quilliam, who was working on an updated edition of The Joy of Sex.
+After graduating, Bates remained in Cambridge for two-and-a-half years as a researcher for the psychologist Susan Quilliam, who was working on an updated edition of The Joy of Sex.
 Bates then worked as an actress and a nanny, a period during which she has said she experienced sexism at auditions and found the young girls she was caring for were already preoccupied with their body image.